rzadevv/Palintrace/README.md

 Not implemented yet:

 - the other four defect checkers and semantic duplicate detection;
+- any concrete semantic judge, NLI model, or LLM provider;
 - HaluMem, LongMemEval, or LoCoMo evaluation;
-- LLM, NLI, retrieval, embedding generation, automatic repair, or benchmark scoring.
+- retrieval, embedding generation, automatic repair, or benchmark scoring.

 ## Architecture